So you want to sell products online? Well, let’s cut to the chase and tell you what you need to succeed.

 1. Think “Strategy” First.
 Website and everything else second.

-Getting started with e-commerce can be difficult enough, but without a strategy to promote your website and get your products in front of potential customers it’s definitely an exercise in futility.
+Getting started with web design and e-commerce can be difficult enough, but without a strategy to promote your website and get your products in front of potential customers it’s definitely an exercise in futility.
 Ask yourself how people will find your products online and in search engines.
 If you’re just crossing your fingers and hoping that people just show up then you’ll probably be disappointed.

 When developing an e-commerce site you need to focus not only on your website but on how it will be found in the search engines.
 It’s surprising how many people consider how the site functions and looks before they ask this question.
 E-Commerce marketing involves research, website optimization, proper coding, ongoing search engine optimization, conversion testing and promotion.
 Work with a company that is known for internet marketing first and e-commerce and design second.
 You’ll find yourself in a much better position with many more orders in your inbox.
 At Sanctuary Marketing Group our e-commerce solutions are optimized by experts, including world renowned SEO expert Arron Wall.

 2. Present the customer with a professional and reputable image.

 Have you ever heard someone say that “it is what’s inside that counts?”
 Well, that simply doesn’t apply for most e-commerce sites.
 Consumers have such a wide variety of options available to them these days that you could lose them simply because your competition looks more reputable and professional than you.
 Despite how many people make purchases online, customers are still leery about using their credit card online.
 Having a site that looks great will go a long way in making that all important first impression and instilling confidence.
 Take the time to have your website designed by a professional and it will return your investment many times over.

 3. Clearly tell customers why you are the site to buy from.